 The patulous eustachian tube also known as patent Eustachian tube (PET) is a rare physiological disorder of the eustachian tube, in which a normally closed Eustachian tube stays open intermittently.

-PET was first described by Schwartze 1864 when he noted movement of an atrophic tympanic membrane in synchronous with respiration.
+PET was first described by Schwartze 1864 when he noted the movement of an atrophic tympanic membrane in synchronous with respiration.
 Jago described it fully in 1867.

-Globally it affects 3 – 6.6% of general population and is more common in native Americans, patient’s with down’s syndrome and preexisting middle ear diseases.
+Globally it affects 3 – 6.6% of the general population and is more common in Native Americans, patient’s with down’s syndrome and preexisting middle ear diseases.
 The problem affects most commonly females in their third decade of life.

-Normal eustachian tube has a convexity in the anterolateral wall with in the valve area, which flattens during final stage of tubal dilation process.
+Normal eustachian tube has a convexity in the anterolateral wall within the valve area, which flattens during the final stage of tubal dilation process.
 In case of PET, there is persistent concavity (defect) in this region of the eustachian tube valve, making it functionally incompatible.

-This defect in can be due to a deficiency in lateral cartilaginous lamina, due to thin mucosa or submucosa, reduced ostmann’s fat pad and thin tensor veli palatini muscle etc.
+This defect in can be due to a deficiency in the lateral cartilaginous lamina, due to thin mucosa or submucosa, reduced ostmann’s fat pad and thin tensor veli palatini muscle, etc.

-Exact etiology of this condition is still unknown and most cases it is considered as idiopathic.
+Exact etiology of this condition is still unknown and one-third cases it is considered as idiopathic.

-Many conditions are identified as the predisposing factors.
+Many conditions are identified as possible associated and causative factors.
 They include –

 - allergic disease – seen in almost 50% of PET patients, chronic inflammation causes patches of mucosal burnout with mucosal and submucosal atrophy in nose, sinuses and eustachian tube.

 - rapid weight loss – As little as a six-pound reduction in weight may be sufficient to produce significant tissue atrophy and patulous Eustachian tubes.